open-ephys/onix-docs/source/Software Guide/Bonsai.ONIX/Bonsai Examples/HeadstageNP1e.rst

 ============================================
 This example workflow shows how the data streams produced by :ref:`headstage_neuropix1e` can be acquired and saved, as well as used for commutation.
 Each group workflow at the top level contains acquisition code for a different sensor on the headstage.
 A probe visualizer is included.
-Example Python and MATLAB scripts are not yet available.

 .. important:: \Bonsai workflows that contain the :ref:`bonsai_NeuropixelsV1edev` node such as this one will not
     open/load unless the headstage is on.
 Make sure to configure the headstage port voltage and mode correctly using the :ref:`bonsai_onicontext` node with the parameters for the :ref:`headstage_neuropix1e` before connecting the headstage.